 Table 1: Chirp duration as a function of the Spreading Factor

 The LPWAN-CSS signals are used in asynchronous manner over the air, i.e., the end nodes transmit uncoordinated between themselves and the gateways.
 One then may think that the collisions on air might lead to the impossibility of correct reception of most of the signals.
 However, a fundamental feature of the LPWAN-CSS signals is that any two LPWAN-CSS signals have a certain isolation factor if they have different spreading factors.
-The LPWAN-CSS signals with different spreading factors would be perfectly isolated provided a “victim” LPWAN-CSS signal with a spreading factor i get superimposed in time by an “interferer” LPWAN-CSS signal with a spreading factor j, where ij.
+The LPWAN-CSS signals with different spreading factors would be perfectly isolated provided a “victim” LPWAN-CSS signal with a spreading factor i get superimposed in time by an “interferer” LPWAN-CSS signal with a spreading factor j, where ij,.
 In such case the “victim” signal could be perfectly demodulated as if the other signal was not present.
 As a matter of fact, the actual “victim” LPWAN-CSS signal can be demodulated i.e., the “interferer” signal with different spreading factor has a negligible effect on the demodulation performances for the “victim” signal.
+The LPWAN-CSS signals with different spreading factors, if superimposed in time, can be demodulated provided there is a sufficient power margin between the victim and the interferer.

 The LPWAN-CSS packet of data consists of a preamble, a PHY (Physical Layer) header and an actual payload.
 The preamble is used for detection and synchronisation purposes, the PHY header describes the payload length which ranges from 13 to 255 bytes.
 Indeed, the minimum size of a LoRaWAN™ physical payload is 13 bytes.
 A 16 bits CRC is also transmitted.
 The channel encoding for the packet is a (5,4) parity code.
+In Table 2 the time overhead (i.e., the time used for the transmission of the preamble, the PHY header and the CRC) and the payload data rate (parity code included) are shown as function of the spreading factor